Employers and Paid Maternity Leave: Explainedachkarlaw-admin

 Since there is no requirement to provide this service in Ontario, it is entirely at the employer’s discretion, but there are advantages to doing so.

 Offering fully paid maternity leave or a top-up of benefits for their employees can make employers more appealing to employees who would like the option to take a leave.
 It may increase employee loyalty, retention, and morale, and help attract new talent.
 It can also ease the burden on employees who are starting their families by improving their mental health and benefiting the child by allowing the parents to be around for the early stages of their development.

 However, if employers do plan to take on paid maternity leave for their employees, they will need to consider how they plan to do so, and in what format.
 They will need to consider how they will afford to cover the pay of their employees who are on leave, whether that is through a cost-sharing system, by employees taking pay cuts when they return to work, or finding other methods to manage the costs.

 They also need to consider how long they will top-up benefits, and to what degree they will do so.
 In these cases, employers may benefit from discussing the matter with their employees to find out more about their needs and how much time they plan to take.
 However, it is always a good idea to speak with an employment lawyer to help set up consistent, beneficial policies.

 Ontario does not currently require employers to top-up maternity or parental leave benefits, but there are advantages to doing so in Ontario.
 Employers may be able to improve their employees’ home lives while increasing their attractiveness to their current and future employees by offering the possibility.

-If you are an employer with questions about paid maternity or parental leave or how to set up policies to address them, our team of experienced workplace lawyers at Achkar Law can help.
-Contact us by phone toll-free at 1 (800) 771-7882 or email us at [email protected], and we will be happy to assist.
+If you are an employer with questions about paid maternity or parental leave or how to set up policies to address them, our team of experienced employment lawyers at Achkar Law can help.